jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 >to 3.
 Agriculture sector you will delete existing results there.

 **The instructions are for `bash` shell in sorvi**.
-Your default shell might be for example `tcsh` and you must for instance adjust quotation marks (') in the examples to fit shell's syntax.
+Your default shell might be for example `tcsh` and you must for instance adjust quotation marks (') in the examples to fit `tcsh` shell's syntax.

 >[!NOTE]
 >From 2021 GHG inventory (calendar year 2022) and onwards KPLULUCF sector is obsolete.